GCesquire/liri-node-app/README.md

 The above command will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:

-Name Of The Venue
+Name Of The Venue:

-Venue Location
+Venue Location:

-Date Of The Event
+Date Of The Event:

 ### Spotify: